Essential oils comprise of a mixture of volatile chemicals.

 Essential oils are supplied in either brown or blue glass bottles with drop-dispensing caps and screw-top lids to prevent and slow down the rate of vaporisation and the consequential process of oxidisation (which instigates transformation of the chemical mixture comprising the essential oil).
 Once the required amount of essential oil has been dispensed from it’s bottle, the lid is immediately replaced.
 Some suppliers do provide essential oils in clear glass bottles (with dropper caps and lids) which are inserted and contained in an additional aluminium canister sleeve to protect the oil from UV light.

 The images of essential oils featured in the Aromantique Book Compilation were, thus, deliberately photographed with their dropper caps and lids in place.

-However, when not being photographed or otherwise used, these essential oil bottles are inserted in sleeve-like aluminium canisters that protect the oil from UV light (as above), and stored in a fridge to keep them cool.
+However, when not being photographed or otherwise used, these essential oil bottles are re-inserted in their sleeve-like aluminium canisters to protect the oil from UV light (as above), and are stored in a fridge to keep them cool.

 Bottles of essential oils sold for retail contain small, limited, quantities (3ml, 5ml, 10ml, 20ml, for example).
 This means the essential oil is usually dispensed within an appropriate safe time period (once opened, essential oils should be used within 12 months, or 6 months for citrus oils).

-For further information, please refer to ‘Safe Use and Application’ www.aromantique.co.uk
+For further information, please refer to the ‘Safe Use and Application’ page